flipacholas/Architecture-of-consoles/articles/xbox-360.Rmd.md

 As the copy protection subsystem is subsequently delegated to a third-party, multiple concerns arise.
 For instance, drives still communicate using standard ATA commands [@anti_piracy-hacking_2], so they must find ways to obfuscate sensitive exchanges of data.
 Furthermore, drives must be prepared to overwrite their firmware in case Microsoft revises a new copy protection mechanism.
 All of this, while preventing unauthorised parties from accessing this functionality.

-While going through each security measure of each manufacturer is beyond the scope of this article, it's important to denote that during the cat-and-mouse games that ultimately emerged, Microsoft had little control over how they were protected and subsequently patched [@cpu-steil], and this evident gap costed the company an early wave of piracy distribution.
+While going through each security measure of each manufacturer is beyond the scope of this article, it's important to note that during the cat-and-mouse games that ultimately emerged, Microsoft had little control over how they were protected and subsequently patched [@cpu-steil], and this evident gap cost the company an early wave of piracy distribution.

 ### Fallback techniques {.tabs-close}